orbitdb/field-manual/01_Tutorial/03_Structuring_Data.md

 + }
 ```

-Then, Update your _init_ function to call `loadFixtureData` with some starter data:
+Then, update your _init_ function to call `loadFixtureData` with some starter data:

 ```diff
   async _init() {